-OAK RIDGE, Tennessee – Twenty-nine Y 12 inventors were recognized for their technology and innovative accomplishments during the recent 12th annual Technology Transfer Awards Ceremony.
-The site has a long history of producing technologies initially used at Y-12 and later transferred to the private sector.
+OAK RIDGE, Tennessee – Y 12 inventors were awarded honors for their innovative technology accomplishments during the recent 13th annual Technology Transfer Awards Ceremony.
+The site has a long history of producing technologies that are transferred to the private sector.